 A group of property search companies are seeking to claim refunds of fees paid to the Council to access land charges data.
-The Council has been informed that the value of those claims at present is £92,740 plus interest and costs.
+Proceedings have not yet been issued.
+The Council has been informed that the value of those claims at present is £73,337 including interest but excluding costs.
 The claimants have also intimated that they may bring a claim against all English and Welsh local authorities for alleged anti-competitive behaviour.
 It is not clear what the value of any such claim would be against the Council.
 It is possible that additional claimants may come forward to submit claims for refunds, but none have been intimated at present.